Argennon-Project/.github/profile/README.md

 Argennon* is a next generation cloud based blockchain and smart contract platform.
 The Argennon blockchain uses a hybrid proof of stake (HPoS) consensus protocol, which is capable of combining the benefits of a centralized and a decentralized system.
-Thanks to the cloud based design of the Argennon blockchain, Argennon validators do not need to store the blockchain state and transaction validation does not require costly computational resources.
-In Argennon, normal personal computers or smartphones, with limited hardware capabilities, can validate transactions and actively participate in the Argennon consensus protocol.
+In Argennon, ledger storage and transaction validation are outsourced to the cloud and normal personal computers or smartphones, with limited hardware capabilities, can validate transactions and actively participate in the Argennon consensus protocol.
 This property makes Argennon a truly decentralized and democratic blockchain and one of the most secure existing platforms.

+In Argennon, Computational Integrity (CI) is achieved by using succinct cryptographic proofs (STARK/SNARK) and data integrity is guaranteed by cryptographic accumulators.
+There is no need to trust cloud servers.
+At the same time, a smart clustering algorithm keeps the network usage and the overhead of commitment schemes manageable.

-The Argennon cloud is formed by a permission-less network of Publicly Verifiable Database (PV-DB) servers.
-A PV-DB server in Argennon, is a conventional data server which uses its computational and storage resources to help the Argennon network process transactions.
-A large portion of incentive rewards in the Argennon platform is devoted to PV-DB servers.
-This incentivizes the development of conventional networking, storage and computational hardware, which can benefit all areas of information technology.
+The Argennon protocol strongly incentivizes the formation of a permission-less network of Publicly Verifiable Cloud (PVC) servers.
+A PVC server in Argennon, is a conventional data server which uses its computational and storage resources to help the Argennon network process transactions.
+This encourages the development of conventional networking, storage and compute hardware, which can benefit all areas of information technology.
 This contrasts with the approach of some older blockchains that incentivizes the development of a totally useless technology of hash calculation.

-By using cryptographic accumulators, the integrity of data on the Argennon cloud is guaranteed, and there is no need for trusting cloud servers.
-At the same time, by using a smart clustering algorithm the network usage and the overhead of the cryptographic proofs is kept manageable.
+An Argennon validator is light enough to be implemented as a smart contract.
+By deploying an Argennon validator on another blockchain, Argennon is able to use older blockchains as an extra layer of security.

 An initial draft of the Argennon white paper can be found [here](https://raw.githubusercontent.com/aybehrouz/AVM/main/pdf/A.pdf).
 In addition,